minetest/contentdb/app/flatpages/help/non_free.md

 ## What's so bad about licenses that forbid commercial use?

 Please read [reasons not to use a Creative Commons -NC license](https://freedomdefined.org/Licenses/NC).
-Here's a quick summary related to Minetest content:
+Here's a quick summary related to Luanti content:

 1. They make your work incompatible with a growing body of free content, even if you do want to allow derivative works or combinations.